 Panicked business leaders and friendly political officials reacted quickly.
-When local police forces were unwilling or incapable of suppressing the strikes, governors called out state militias to break them and restore rail service.
+When local police forces would not or could not suppress the strikes, governors called out state militias to break them and restore rail service.
 Many strikers destroyed rail property rather than allow militias to reopen the rails.
 The protests approached a class war.
 The governor of Maryland deployed the state’s militia.
-In Baltimore the militia fired into a crowd of striking workers, killing eleven and wounding many more.
+In Baltimore, the militia fired into a crowd of striking workers, killing eleven and wounding many more.
 Strikes convulsed towns and cities across Pennsylvania.
-The head of the Pennsylvania Railroad, Thomas Andrew Scott, suggested that, if workers were unhappy with their wages, they should be given “a rifle diet for a few days and see how they like that kind of bread.”1 Law enforcement in Pittsburgh refused to put down the protests, so the governor called out the state militia, who killed twenty strikers with bayonets and rifle fire.
+The head of the Pennsylvania Railroad, Thomas Andrew Scott, suggested that if workers were unhappy with their wages, they should be given “a rifle diet for a few days and see how they like that kind of bread.”1 Law enforcement in Pittsburgh refused to put down the protests, so the governor called out the state militia, who killed twenty strikers with bayonets and rifle fire.
 A month of chaos erupted.
 Strikers set fire to the city, destroying dozens of buildings, over a hundred engines, and over a thousand cars.
 In Reading, strikers destroyed rail property and an angry crowd bombarded militiamen with rocks and bottles.
 The militia fired into the crowd, killing ten.
 A general strike erupted in St. Louis, and strikers seized rail depots and declared for the eight-hour day and the abolition of child labor.
 Federal troops and vigilantes fought their way into the depot, killing eighteen and breaking the strike.
-Rail lines were shut down all across neighboring Illinois, where coal miners struck in sympathy, tens of thousands gathered to protest under the aegis of the Workingmen’s Party, and twenty protesters were killed in Chicago by special police and militiamen.2
+Rail lines were shut down all across neighboring Illinois, where coal miners struck in sympathy, tens of thousands gathered to protest under the aegis of the Workingmen’s Party, and twenty protesters were killed in Chicago by special police and militiamen.

 II.
 The March of Capital